Self-driving wheelchair rolls out at University of Toronto

 “Part of the impetus for this project was the fact that we’re seeing so many companies get involved in self-driving cars,” says Professor Kelly, who is the director of the U of T Space and Terrestrial Autonomous Robotics Systems (STARS) Lab.
 “Certainly a self-driving wheelchair — which moves at much slower speeds — should be a slightly easier problem to solve.”

 During her time in Canada, Xinyi is working to determine the best way for users with severe upper-body mobility limitations to command the chair simply and efficiently, using existing sip-and-puff switches or eye gaze technology.

-For Xinyi, the experience of coming to Canada is an opportunity to explore a new academic atmosphere and gain the skills she will need to apply for either a master’s or PhD in the future, possibly in Canada.
+For Xinyi, the experience of coming to Canada is an opportunity to explore a new academic atmosphere and gain the skills she will need to apply for either a master’s or PhD in the future.

 Mitacs would like to thank the Government of Canada, along with the Government of Alberta, the Government of British Columbia, Research Manitoba, and the Government of Quebec for their support of the Globalink Research Internship program.
 In addition, Mitacs is pleased to work with the following international partners to support Globalink: Universities Australia; the China Scholarship Council; Campus France; the German Academic Exchange Service; Mexico’s Secretariat of Public Education, Tecnológico de Monterrey, and the National Autonomous University of Mexico; Saudi Arabia’s Ministry of Education; and Tunisia’s Ministry of Higher Education and Scientific Research and Mission Universitaire de Tunisie en Amerique du Nord.